V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpola : pinch / peanut shell, empty shell of an undeveloped peanut

-– mpombo : patience, softness, gentleness, moderation
+– mpombo : patience, gentleness, moderation

 – mpona : word